csound-flossmanual/csound-floss/book/03-f-live-events.md

                   i "bla" 1 1 "brown" "earth"
                 }}

-### k-rate versions: *event*, *scoreline*, *schedkwhen*
+### k-rate versions: *schedulek*, *event*, *scoreline*, *schedkwhen*

-If you need a k-rate opcode to trigger an instrument event, *event* is the basic choice.
-Its syntax is very similar to *event_i*, but as described above, it works at k-rate and you can also change all its arguments at
+If you need a k-rate opcode to trigger an instrument event, [schedulek](https://csound.com/docs/manual/schedulek.html) is the basic choice as k-variant of *schedule*:

-k-rate:
+    schedulek kInstrNum (or "InstrName"), kStart, kDur [, kp4] [, kp5] [...]

+The advantage of *schedulek* against *event* is the possibility to pass strings as p-fields.
+On the other hand, [event](https://csound.com/docs/manual/event.html) can not only generate instrument events, but also other score events.
+For instrument events, the syntax is:

     event "i", kInstrNum (or "InstrName"), kStart, kDur [, kp4] [, kp5] [...]